Cardinal Hummes: Pope’s Pan-Amazon Apostolic Exhortation to Be Published Soon

 In this way, bishops can “join him in presenting the exhortation and making it accessible to the faithful, to believers and all men and women of good will, the media, academics and others who hold positions of authority and prominence.”

-The purpose of his letter, Cardinal Hummes adds, is to ensure there is “adequate preparation” and its suggestions are “not to advertise it or to draw attention” but rather to support each bishop as Pope Francis “prepares to receive the exhortation and communicate it to the people of God in his jurisdiction.”
+The purpose of his letter, Cardinal Hummes adds, is to ensure there is “adequate preparation” and its suggestions are “not to advertise it or to draw attention” but rather to “discreetly support you, as Ordinary, in communion with Pope Francis, as he prepares to receive the exhortation and communicate it to the people of God in his jurisdiction.”

 The cardinal’s use of the word “receive” points to it being written by others and then submitted to him for approval.
 Indeed, such papal documents are usually the work of many hands, not just the Pope’s.
 The question is, who will be writing this one?
 A number of Francis’ most important documents have been written by one of his most trusted advisers, Archbishop Victor Manuel Fernandez of La Plata, Argentina.